 Following procedures are updated to allocate EPS bearer ID(s) towards EPS bearer(s) mapped from QoS flow(s) and provide the EPS bearer ID(s) to the NG-RAN:

-- UE requested PDU Session Establishment (Non-roaming and Roaming with Local Breakout (clause 4.3.2.2.1).- UE requested PDU Session Establishment (Home-routed Roaming (clause 4.3.2.2.2).
+- UE requested PDU Session Establishment (Non-roaming and Roaming with Local Breakout (clause 4.3.2.2.1).
+This may also correspond to a Handover of a PDU Session from untrusted non-3GPP access to 3GPP access (non-roaming and roaming with local breakout) as defined in clause 4.9.2.1

+- UE requested PDU Session Establishment (Home-routed Roaming (clause 4.3.2.2.2).
+This may also correspond to a Handover of a PDU Session from untrusted non-3GPP access to 3GPP access (home routed roaming) as defined in clause 4.9.2.3.1

 - UE or network requested PDU Session Modification (non-roaming and roaming with local breakout) (clause 4.3.3.2).